 Zane wasn't going to deny it was a tempting idea.
 He smiled wide now.
 “You know me so well.”

 “After all these years, I should know you.”
-She screwed up her pretty mouth as she pulled open the top drawer of her desk and dropped the envelope on top of the rest.
+She screwed up her pretty mouth as she pulled open the top drawer of the desk and dropped the envelope on top of the rest.

-Zane had been of the opinion they didn’t need an official piece of paper to make them a couple.
+Zane had been of the opinion they didn't need a piece of paper to make them a couple.

 He loved Missy.
 She loved him.
 They shared an apartment, so there should be no doubt in anyone's mind that they were a couple.

-Hell, he was so monogamous his friends from the old days barely recognized him.
-It had been the topic of discussion amid the guys often enough to piss Zane off.
+Hell, he was so monogamous his friends from the old days mocked him about it.
+It had been the topic of discussion amid his teammates often enough to piss Zane off.

 He'd thought that he and Missy were on the same page when it came to their relationship status.
 Maybe he was wrong.

-He pushed his annoyance over that envelope and the friction it was now causing between them even as it sat unopened in the desk and moved closer to Missy.
+He pushed aside his annoyance over the newly arrived envelope and the friction it was now causing between them even as it sat unopened in the desk, and moved closer to Missy.

-Grasping her arms in his hands, he pulled her against him and dipped his head low, intent on kissing the bad mood out of her . . . until he noticed her bottom lip between her teeth.
+Grasping her arms, he pulled her against him and dipped his head low, intent on kissing the bad mood out of her . . . until he noticed her bottom lip between her teeth.